icetcs/icetcs.github.io/README.md

 # icetcs.github.io
-Website of ICE-TCS center, Reykjavik University
+Website of ICE-TCS research center, Reykjavik University

 This is the repo for our website.